The FIAT Forum

-OK 1st of all this is a guide it's how I did the Job and it was no problem so if you carry out these instructions & f**k it up that's your fault.
-I take no responsibility for your lack of safety.
+OK first of all this is a guide, it's how I did the Job.
+If you have the misfortune of damaging your car, I take no responsibility.
+I take no responsibility for your lack of safety. :)

 Right park the car on a flat solid surface put it in first or reverse after turning the engine off, chalk the front wheels with wooden wedges or what ever else you have available.
 Loosten of the master cylinder cap, Loosten the wheel nuts on one of the rear wheels jack the wheel up, lower onto an axle stand and remove the wheel.